opsdroid/opsdroid/docs/rest-api.md

 ```
 ## Command Center Methods

 These endpoints are only available if you have `command center` enabled.
-To enable command center you can add it to your configuration file.
+To enable the command center you can add it to your configuration file.

 ```yaml
 web: